BlueTeamProject/Sherlocks-Tomes/README.md

 2. a .pcap file of network traffic taken from the incident

-3. a log file containing information of CLI or downloaded programs
+3. log file(s) containing information of CLI inputs or downloaded programs

 QUESTIONS: